Let’s go over how to pay a traffic ticket for people in the Ontario province.

 It’s a good idea to have your ticket and payment method handy to provide any necessary information.
 Your ticket should also have information about the agency to contact to pay over the phone.

 The Provincial Offences Act only covers non-criminal traffic violations such as speeding, noise, driving without a license or insurance, and ignoring traffic signs.
-For a more serious offense, you will often have to show up in court to defend yourself, such as in cases of hitting a pedestrian, driving under the influence, stunt driving, and other acts that can cause property damage, injury, or death.
+For a more serious offence, you will often have to show up in court to defend yourself, such as in cases of hitting a pedestrian, driving under the influence, stunt driving, and other acts that can cause property damage, injury, or death.

 Check the Status of a Traffic Ticket or Fine

 The exact amount of your fine is included on your ticket, as well as where to pay it.
 You can check your status online and make your payment easily by visiting the Provincial Offences Act online services page.
 Your ticket should have all of the information that you need to look up your case.
-Simply enter the location code and offense number printed on your ticket, and the online portal will tell you just how much you need to pay.
+Simply enter the location code and offence number printed on your ticket, and the online portal will tell you just how much you need to pay.

 If you’ve lost your ticket, don’t worry.
 You can retrieve all of the information you need by contacting the municipal court office in whichever Ontario jurisdiction you received your ticket.

 There are some traffic tickets that you can’t look up through the Provincial Offences Act system.
-It only deals with non-criminal offenses and traffic violations.
+It only deals with non-criminal offences and traffic violations.
 You won’t be able to find information about parking tickets, cases under appeal, or cases with public bans.
 The online portal also doesn’t offer up information about incidents involving a minor under the age of 16.

 If You Pay Your Ticket, You Are Entering a Plea of Guilt to Your Charge(s)

 If you pay the ticket for a traffic violation without scheduling a trial, you’re entering a guilty plea.
-Any conviction of a driver is registered to their record, and your offenses will be displayed.
+Any conviction of a driver is registered to their record, and your offences will be displayed.
 This will affect your insurance premiums moving forward.
 You can schedule a first attendance or early resolution with your prosecutor to resolve the issue out of court, but this often means a conviction in exchange for a reduced fine or fewer demerit points.
 Setting a trial is the only way to absolve yourself of responsibility.
 With the help of a professional and fighting your ticket, you may be able to eliminate fines, avoid demerit points or suspensions, and keep insurance rates low.
 You need to know how best to fight your ticket.

 Paying a ticket is not your only option.
 You have legal means at your disposal, and often it can be better to fight your ticket than pay it, especially if you feel that you were not in the wrong.
 With the help of a professional, you can find the best means to resolve your ticket.
-Contact OTD Legal and we will be more than happy to help offer our insightful, professional advice.